 By digging deep and defining your unique combination of key personal attributes, passions, strengths, talents and values, personal branding helps you communicate your good fit BEYOND your target employers’ requisite qualifications.

-These days employers have their pick of the cream of the crop.
-So many others like you are likely to fit their requirements down the line.
+Employers likely have their pick of the cream of the crop.
+So many others like you may fit all their requirements.
 Communicating only how you offer the same, full range of expertise as everyone else doesn’t distinguish you and give you an advantage.

 Sameness doesn’t sell you.
 Differentiating the value you offer OVER your competitors is an imperative in today’s job search.
 Branding helps you differentiate yourself.

 Moreover, branding helps you communicate your good-fit qualities for your target companies, when you network and interview.

 4. LinkedIn, social networking, social media and online presence are no longer optional.

 To be part of today’s global marketplace, you need to be at least somewhat active with social media.
 Being social media savvy can be a qualifying skill set, especially if you’re trying to overcome age bias.